-Anton Fig: By then I was doing the show quite a bit and I think he wanted to find someone else that could be there more because I was there and then I was gone and there and gone.
+Anton Fig: By then, I was doing the show quite a bit, and I think he wanted to find someone else that could be there more because I was there, and then I was gone and there and gone.
 So I think that’s what happened.
 But I could have just as easily done that too.
 I always liked playing with Ace.
-I mean, every time when he wanted to play, he’d call me up.
-I used to go up to his house a lot and do tons of demos and then, I did all the records with him but one of them, the SECOND SIGHTING record.
+I mean, whenever he wanted to play, he’d call me up.
+I used to go up to his house a lot and do tons of demos, and then I did all the records with him, but one of them, the SECOND SIGHTING record.
 I would go up all the time because he had a studio at his house, and I’d go up there all the time and play.
-With Ace I knew him so well.
-We did rehearse a little bit but we didn’t have to rehearse that much because – you know, I would come to his house and we would work the songs out.
+With Ace, I knew him so well.
+We did rehearse a little bit, but we didn’t have to rehearse that much because – you know, I would come to his house, and we would work the songs out.
 Sometimes we just kind of do the songs right there.
-For the first record I did the demos.
-That was like eight songs, like two days, eight songs and then we went in and we just did them.
-You know, the ’78 record to me is just like amazing.
-That one I have listened recently.
-I like TROUBLE WALKIN’ as well, but my favorite is the very first, that first record we did.
+For the first record, I did the demos.
+That was like eight songs, like two days, eight songs, and then we went in, and we just did them.
+You know, the ’78 record to me is just amazing.
+That one I have listened to recently.
+I like TROUBLE WALKIN’ as well, but my favorite is the very first that first record we did.

 How do you like ANOMALY, the most recent Ace album?

 Anton Fig: Yeah, it’s pretty cool, too.
 That was sort of like the original one.
 I played on maybe six or seven songs on it.
 You know, it took a long time to get that album finished.

 Do you remember which songs you played on the record?